brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

     <img width="400" src="/images/ant5.jpeg">
 </p>

 The course was based around the research stations of Chile, Russia and China.
 By March, much of the coastline is thawed so rather than snow we found mud, rock and rough ground.
 We arrived in running gear beneath our dry layers, using tarps to change and organise nutrition before the countdown began.
 Conditions weren't too bad at around -2°C, but the wind was strong and would become the defining feature of the day.
+Short video [here](https://youtube.com/shorts/0uwVYAVyI6A?is=nWdToz5r34Ga-Fyz).

 The marathon consisted of six laps, and was tougher than I'd expected.
 The terrain was rough, with sections of wet rock beside the shoreline, and headwinds that seemed to come from every direction.
 The scenery more than made up for it though.
 The landscape felt harsh and alien, unlike anywhere I'd ever been.